ecchong/ecchong.github.io/_posts/2018-10-04-How_to_enable_or_disable_host_during_import.md

+---
+title: How to enable or disable a host during import
+tags: ["Ansible", "inventory"]
+categories: Ansible
+layout: post
+---
 ### How to enable or disable a host during import

 We want to able to control the available of a managed host that is imported from dynamic inventory script.
 Default behavior only allow disabling manually created host.
 Host imported with dynamic inventory is always enabled.